MeGaCrazy/Isolation-Game/README.md

 ### Quickstart Guide

 The following example creates a game and illustrates the basic API.
-You can run this example by activating your aind anaconda environment and executing the command `python sample_players.py`
+You can run this example by a executing the command `python sample_players.py`

     from isolation import Board